SINGROUP/MechAFM/README.md

     dz: Defines the z distance between the simulation points. (default: 0.1)

+    surface_normal: Defines the direction of the surface normal.
+The model is rotated so that the normal is always along the z-axis.
+If surface_normal = y, rotation is done by substituting coordinates X->Y, Y->Z, Z->X. If surface_normal = x, the substitution is X->Z, Y->X, Z->Y. (default: z)

     etol: Defines the energy value used to check for convergence. (default: 0.01)

     ftol: Defines the force value used to check for convergence. (default: 0.01)